edoardocavazza/unchained/README.md

 ### Plugins

-An array of Plguin constructors *or* Plugin instances *or* Plugin names.
+An array of Plugin constructors *or* Plugin instances *or* Plugin names.

 ```js
 {